Gnkgo/summaries/computer-networks/cn_summary.md

 server that receives the request the serves the content directly to the user
 - provide faster content delivery by minimizing the distance between the user and the nearest server.
 - Reducing latency and improving performance
+- Anycast is a network addressing and routing technique that allows multiple servers or nodes to share the same IP address

 ## DNS-based CDN
 - content is distributed through DNS
-- when user requests content, theirDNS resolver queries the CDN's DNS server to resolve the domain name
+- when user requests content, their DNS resolver queries the CDN's DNS server to resolve the domain name
 - CDN's DNS server respond with the IP address of the server that is best suited to serve the content based on various factors like the user's location, server load, and network conditions.
 - Rely on intelligent DNS routing to direct the user's request to the appropriate server based on the DNs response Allows dynamic load balancing ad content distribution based on real-time conditions